 In terms of training, I double majored in Psychology and English at Rutgers University where I graduated with honors in 2005.
 I then went on to receive my Master's Degree in Clinical Social Work from NYU in 2007.
 Later, in 2012, I received my certification to provide clinical supervision to psychotherapist candidates seeking their clinical licensure.
-In 2017, I earned the credential of Certified Clinical Trauma Professional.
+In 2017, I earned a certificate in as a Clinical Trauma Professional.

 I am also a wife to another counselor (in a different clinical field) and a mother to two beautiful daughters.
 In my downtime, I love cooking, writing (both for public consumption and for myself in the form of journaling), meditation, and trying different forms of exercise -- especially yoga, and hiking with my family, and more recently I've been enjoying weight training.

 I'm also hugely into reading and have a voracious appetite for new information and learning how the mind works specifically and have been going deep into the subjects of spirituality (and its intersection with psychology), feminine and masculine energy, human consciousness, and mindfulness in the past few years.
 These studies greatly inform my work with my clients.

 I also love reading non-fiction and have been enjoying the Outlander series lately.